Equity investment in smaller businesses doubled in 2021, finds latest British Business Bank research

 The British Business Bank is the UK government’s economic development bank.
 Established in November 2014, its mission is to drive sustainable growth and prosperity across the UK, and to enable the transition to a net zero economy, by improving access to finance for smaller businesses.
 Its remit is to design, deliver and efficiently manage UK-wide smaller business access to finance programmes for the UK government.

-The British Business Bank’s core programmes support over £8.5bn of finance to almost 95,000 smaller businesses.
-The British Business Bank is responsible for running the government’s Coronavirus business loan schemes and Future Fund, together responsible for delivering £80.4 bn of finance to 1.67m businesses.
+The British Business Bank’s core programmes support over £8.5 billion of finance to almost 95,000 smaller businesses.
+The British Business Bank is responsible for running the government’s Coronavirus business loan schemes and Future Fund, together responsible for delivering £80.4 billion of finance to 1.67 million businesses.
 The schemes are now closed to new applications.

 As well as increasing both supply and diversity of finance for UK smaller businesses through its programmes, the Bank works to raise awareness of the finance options available to smaller businesses.
 The British Business Bank Finance Hub provides independent and impartial information to businesses about their finance options, featuring short films, expert guides, checklists and articles from finance providers to help make their application a success.
 In light of the coronavirus pandemic and EU Exit, the Finance Hub has expanded and it now targets a wider business audience.
 It continues to provide information and support for scale-up, high growth and potential high growth businesses, but now provides increased content, information and products for businesses in survival and recovery mindsets.
 The Finance Hub has been redesigned and repositioned to reflect this, during this period of economic uncertainty.